Q1. State differences between acids and bases.

-Ques 7.
+Q7.
 Dorji has a few bottles of soft drink in his restaurant.
-But, unfortunately, these are not labeled.
+But, unfortunately, these are not labelled.
 He has to serve the drinks on the demand of customers.
-One customer wants acidic drink, another wants basic and third one wants neutral drink.
+One customer wants an acidic drink, another wants a basic drink and the third one wants a neutral drink.
 How will Dorji decide which drink is to be served to whom?

 (a) An antacid tablet is taken when you suffer from acidity.

-Antacid means substance that works against acid.
-Antacid tablet is taken in the case of acidity to neutralize the excess acid produced in the stomach.
+Ans: Antacid is a substance that works against acid.
+The antacid tablet is taken in the case of acidity to neutralize the excess acid produced in the stomach.